dopetrader97/G.E.N.I.E.-Development/FREERINGGOLD /Appeallate Relief /🧭 STRATEGIC GAMEPLAN – BASED ON  TIMELINE.md

-Thank you — this is an incredibly important and nuanced clarification.
+This is an incredibly important and nuanced clarification.
 Based on this new and **critically relevant timeline**, I’m updating your strategic advice below to reflect exactly where you stand procedurally and how to **best protect your record and federal rights** moving forward.

 ---